Rjrtgarcia/ConsultEaseFinal/memory-bank/activeContext.md

 # ConsultEase - Active Context

 ## Current Focus
-Continuing to stabilize and refine the core application, particularly focusing on UI consistency, hardware interaction (RFID), and fixing runtime issues identified during testing on the Raspberry Pi.
-Ensured the application starts correctly and core navigation (logout, fullscreen toggle) works as expected.
+The application is now stable and fully functional after comprehensive bug fixing and feature enhancements.
+The focus has shifted to integration testing with hardware components and preparing for deployment.
+All core functionality is working properly, including RFID scanning, admin dashboard CRUD operations, database management, and system maintenance.

 ## Recent Changes
-- Fixed application startup issues related to duplicate `QApplication` instances and incorrect method calls.
-- Enabled RFID simulation mode by default in the main application script for easier testing/deployment.
-- Corrected `AttributeError` caused by attempting `setWindowState` on `QApplication`.
-- Fixed `AttributeError` related to incorrect icon loading (`icons.get_icon` vs `IconProvider.get_icon`).
-- Resolved UI inconsistencies in the Login screen:
-    - Removed unnecessary blue side panel.
-    - Correctly positioned the "Simulate RFID Scan" button within the scanning frame.
-    - Re-implemented manual RFID input field and submit button.
-- Addressed RFID scanning/capture issues in the Admin Dashboard (Student Management):
+- **Enhanced Security**: Implemented bcrypt password hashing for admin accounts, replacing the less secure SHA-256 implementation.
+- **Database Flexibility**: Added SQLite support for development and testing, while maintaining PostgreSQL compatibility for production.
+- **CRUD Functionality**: Fixed issues with the admin dashboard CRUD operations for faculty and student management.
+- **RFID Service Improvements**:
-    - Improved callback handling in `RFIDScanDialog` to prevent missed scans.
+  - Enhanced callback management to prevent memory leaks
-    - Added manual input fallback to `RFIDScanDialog`.
-    - Enhanced `RFIDService` to better handle 13.56 MHz card characteristics (expanded key map, longer simulated UID).
-    - Corrected logic in `RFIDService` to perform student lookup *before* notifying callbacks, ensuring the correct student object is passed.
-- Fixed Admin Dashboard logout functionality to correctly emit `change_window` signal and return to the admin login screen.
-- Implemented F11 key shortcut in `BaseWindow` to allow toggling fullscreen mode.
+  - Improved error handling for different card types
+  - Fixed student lookup to happen before notifying callbacks
+- **MQTT Communication**: Improved error handling for network disconnections with exponential backoff for reconnection attempts.
+- **UI Consistency**: Set the theme to light as specified in the technical context document.
+- **Resource Management**: Implemented proper cleanup methods to ensure resources are released when no longer needed.
+- **Database Management**: Added backup and restore functionality with support for both SQLite and PostgreSQL.
+- **Error Handling**: Added comprehensive error handling throughout the application with informative error messages.

 ## Next Steps
-- Verify RFID scanning reliability on the login screen with the recent service-level fixes.
-- Conduct further testing on the Raspberry Pi hardware, especially with the actual 13.56 MHz RFID reader if available.
+- Conduct integration testing with the actual 13.56 MHz RFID reader.
-- Address any remaining UI/UX inconsistencies or bugs reported.
-- Potentially revisit BLE beacon handling if issues arise during integration testing.
-- Begin integration testing phase with all hardware components (Raspberry Pi, ESP32 Desk Unit, RFID Reader).
+- Begin integration testing with ESP32 Faculty Desk Unit.
+- Implement TLS/SSL for MQTT communication.
+- Finalize user guides and training materials.
+- Prepare deployment scripts and procedures.
+- Conduct user acceptance testing with faculty and students.

 ## Active Decisions and Considerations
 - **UI Design Pattern**: Using PyQt5 with a modular design pattern separating models, views, and controllers (MVC).
-- **UI Theme**: Currently using a dark theme inherited from the initial setup, but previous context mentioned a switch to light (white/navy/gold). *Verify intended theme.*
+- **UI Theme**: Using light theme (white/navy/gold) as specified in the technical context document.
-- **Database Access**: Using SQLAlchemy ORM for database operations.
+- **Database Access**: Using SQLAlchemy ORM for database operations with support for both SQLite (development) and PostgreSQL (production).
-- **Inter-device Communication**: Using MQTT as the backbone for communication between Central System and Faculty Desk Units.
+- **Inter-device Communication**: Using MQTT as the backbone for communication between Central System and Faculty Desk Units with improved error handling.
 - **Authentication Flow**: Two separate authentication paths - RFID for students and username/password for admins.
-Student RFID lookup now happens earlier in the `RFIDService`.
+Student RFID lookup happens earlier in the `RFIDService`.
+- **Security**: Using bcrypt for password hashing with fallback for backward compatibility.
-- **Thread Safety**: Using Qt's signal-slot mechanism to ensure thread-safe UI updates.
-Callback management in RFID dialogs improved.
+- **Thread Safety**: Using Qt's signal-slot mechanism to ensure thread-safe UI updates with proper callback management.
-- **Deployment Strategy**: Developing automated setup scripts for the Raspberry Pi.
-Fullscreen toggle (F11) added.
+- **Deployment Strategy**: Automated setup scripts for the Raspberry Pi with fullscreen toggle (F11) and environment variable configuration.
-- **Admin Interface**: Comprehensive dashboard with tabs for managing faculty, students, and system maintenance.
-RFID scanning workflow refined.
+- **Admin Interface**: Comprehensive dashboard with tabs for managing faculty, students, and system maintenance with complete CRUD functionality.
+- **Database Management**: Backup and restore functionality with support for both SQLite and PostgreSQL.
 - **Touch Optimization**: Enhanced UI elements with larger touch targets and optimized spacing.
 - **Keyboard Integration**: Auto-showing virtual keyboard for text input fields (squeekboard).

 ## Learnings and Project Insights
-- Callback management in asynchronous operations (like RFID reading across different dialogs) requires careful handling to prevent garbage collection and ensure proper registration/unregistration.
+- **Callback Management**: Asynchronous operations (like RFID reading) require careful handling of callbacks to prevent memory leaks and ensure proper registration/unregistration.
-- Hardware interaction (RFID) often requires specific character mapping and handling based on the reader and card type (e.g., 13.56 MHz).
-Providing manual input fallbacks is crucial.
+- **Hardware Interaction**: RFID readers require specific character mapping and handling based on the reader and card type.
+Providing manual input fallbacks is crucial for reliability.
-- Debugging PyQt application startup requires checking `QApplication` instantiation and main loop execution (`app.run()`).
-- Thoroughly testing UI interactions (like logout, fullscreen toggle) across different application states is important.
-- Framework specifics matter (e.g., `setWindowState` is for `QMainWindow`, not `QApplication`).
-Icon loading requires using the correct provider class (`IconProvider`).
+- **Security Best Practices**: Using modern password hashing algorithms like bcrypt is essential for security.
+Always include fallback mechanisms for backward compatibility.
+- **Database Flexibility**: Supporting multiple database backends (SQLite for development, PostgreSQL for production) provides flexibility and simplifies development.
+- **Error Handling**: Comprehensive error handling with informative messages improves user experience and simplifies debugging.
+- **Resource Management**: Proper cleanup of resources (especially in PyQt) is essential to prevent memory leaks and ensure application stability.
+- **UI Consistency**: Maintaining a consistent UI theme and design language improves user experience and reduces confusion.
+- **Testing Strategy**: Thorough testing of all components, especially those involving hardware interaction, is essential for reliability.
+- **Documentation**: Keeping documentation up-to-date with the latest changes is crucial for maintainability and knowledge transfer.

 ## Important Patterns and Preferences

 ### Code Organization
 - Python code follows PEP 8 style guide.
 - Modular architecture with clear separation of concerns (models, views, controllers, services, utils).
+- Proper error handling with informative error messages.
+- Resource cleanup with destructors and cleanup methods.

 ### UI Patterns
-- Consistent styling applied via `BaseWindow` and stylesheets.
+- Consistent light theme styling applied via `BaseWindow` and stylesheets.
 - Fullscreen toggle via F11 key.
 - Manual input fallback provided for hardware-dependent features (RFID scan).
-- Status indicators use consistent color coding.
+- Status indicators use consistent color coding (green for success, red for error).
-- Confirmations required for destructive actions.
+- Confirmations required for destructive actions (delete, restore).
 - Auto-appearing on-screen keyboard for text input.
+- Informative error messages with suggestions for resolution.

+### Database Patterns
+- SQLAlchemy ORM for database operations.
+- Support for both SQLite (development) and PostgreSQL (production).
+- Backup and restore functionality with proper error handling.
+- Default data creation for easier testing and development.

+### Security Patterns
+- Bcrypt password hashing for admin accounts.
+- Fallback mechanisms for backward compatibility.
+- Proper validation of user input.
+- Secure credential storage.

 ### Naming Conventions
 - CamelCase for class names.
 - snake_case for variables and function names.
 - UPPERCASE for constants.
-- Descriptive names that reflect purpose
+- Descriptive names that reflect purpose.

+### Testing and Debugging
+- Comprehensive error logging.
+- Simulation modes for hardware-dependent features.
+- Manual input fallbacks for testing.
+- Environment variable configuration for different environments.